flexiodata/functions-hunter/README.md

-# Hunter Google Sheets & Excel Spreadsheet Add on
+# Hunter Google Sheets & Excel Spreadsheet Add-on

 Hunter helps you find and verify professional email addresses.
 This Hunter spreadsheet integration for Google Sheets and Microsoft Excel enables you to import contact information from Hunter.
 This add-on will enable you to integrate on-demand, refreshable identify data without leaving your spreadsheet.